Easter is on the way, and many families celebrate with food, gifts, and fun. However, the holiday can present a few dangers for our dogs.

-If you want some safer options of food to treat your dog on Easter, Dr. Bernal recommends Old Mother Hubbard’s new Big ‘Ol Bone–a healthy version of a chocolate bunny for dogs that’s oven-baked and packs a crunch, or WHIMZEES all-natural daily dental chews, which come in adorable shapes like alligators, teddy bears, and rubber ducks for puppies that are perfect for Easter
+If you want some safer options of food to treat your dog on Easter, Dr. Bernal recommends Old Mother Hubbard’s new Big ‘Ol Bone — a healthy snack for dogs that’s oven-baked and packs a crunch, or WHIMZEES all-natural daily dental chews, which come in adorable shapes like alligators and hedgehogs that are perfect for doggy Easter basket stuffers.

 If you’re giving Easter baskets to the kids at your gathering, chances are good that they will have plastic eggs, fake plastic grass, stuffed animals, small toys, or other fun items.
 These items, however, may not be so fun for dogs who swallow them.